Cheque bounce/Insufficient fund Case Reporting-Dubai

 Option 2: Apply manually

 A complaint letter in Arabic in letterhead bearing the stamp of the company/firm.
-Letter shall include name of Issuing party, Address, Contact number, Cheque number, Date, Amount, Name of Bank and purpose of issue.Trade License copy of both companies (Passport copy if the party is a person).
+Letter shall include name of Issuing party, Address, contact number, Cheque number, Date, Amount, Name of Bank and purpose of issue.Trade License copy of both companies (Passport copy if the party is a person).

 + Bounced Cheque original and copy along with bank report